Everdome Price Tops $0.0011 on Major Exchanges (DOME)

-Everdome (DOME) traded down 4% against the U.S. dollar during the 1-day period ending at 23:00 PM Eastern on April 23rd.
-In the last week, Everdome has traded down 11.3% against the U.S. dollar.
-One Everdome token can now be purchased for about $0.0011 or 0.00000004 BTC on major cryptocurrency exchanges.
-Everdome has a market capitalization of $20.36 million and approximately $1.68 million worth of Everdome was traded on exchanges in the last 24 hours.
+Everdome (DOME) traded up 0.8% against the U.S. dollar during the 24-hour period ending at 9:00 AM Eastern on April 25th.
+One Everdome token can currently be purchased for about $0.0011 or 0.00000004 BTC on major exchanges.
+In the last week, Everdome has traded down 8.3% against the U.S. dollar.
+Everdome has a total market capitalization of $20.56 million and approximately $1.52 million worth of Everdome was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.